Yard Anyway

 Forgetting the "plus waste" factor

-You calculated 8.Still, 33 yards perfectly.
-Because of that, you ordered 9.
+You calculated 8.33 yards perfectly.
+You ordered 9.
 The installer cuts, fits, matches patterns — and runs out.

 Always add 10–15% waste for anything with cuts, patterns, or irregular shapes.
 That 9 yards?
 Make it 10.
 The extra $15–30 saves a $200 return trip and a day of delay.